EyasuTeshome/shifttracker/job-search/coming-up-with-salary-baselines.md

 The job title may contain a job level (usually indicated as Senior or Junior).
 This may also be written in the position level of the role as advertised.
 Once you know what job level the position is at, you would want to find out the job location and run a search query on Payscale or Salary.com.
 This search should return the average salary for a web developer (either junior, mid-level or senior) with the desired years of experience.
 Depending on the location, you can also run a further search using the same platform.

-Stack Overflow has a great salary calculator that offers salary info for the United States, Canada, the United Kingdom, France, Germany, Australia, Italy, Brazil, India, Netherlands, Poland, Russia, Spain, and Sweden.
-You can also try some more general tools such as Glassdoor and Salary.com, but be sure to use location filters to get a more accurate range.
+You can also try some general tools to calculate salaries, such as Glassdoor and Salary.com, but be sure to use location filters to get a more accurate range.
 Companies might offer different salary ranges based on location, such as London vs Remote or New York City vs Berlin.

 If you seek a remote job and the company is in another country, research the salary for that country instead of your local salary.
 Also, some remote companies will pay remote salaries with a cost of living modifier attached, so it might be more difficult to assess what that company’s budget might be.